School Information and Requirements

 To earn the M.F.A. degree, students must:

-• Successfully present work to the Graduate Committee at the midpoint and end of each semester
+• Successfully present work to the Graduate Committee at the midpoint and end of each semester.

 • Complete a thesis research project and accompanying final presentation & thesis paper.